opinion

 It’s also important to strike the right balance between automation and control.
 While real-time systems can dramatically reduce false declines and chargebacks, they need thoughtful configuration.
 Too aggressive, and you risk compliance issues.
 Too lenient, and you invite fraud.

-Payment friction will always be a challenge, but it doesn’t have to be a roadblock.
-With the right real-time tools and strategies, you can turn checkout from a point of failure into a competitive advantage.
-Whether it’s smarter fraud detection, dynamic routing or live optimization, real-time data can help you approve more good transactions, reduce declines and keep revenue flowing.
+In summary, payment friction will always be a challenge, but it shouldn't be a roadblock.
+With the right real-time tools and strategies, you can turn checkout from a point of potential failure into a competitive advantage.
+Whether it’s smarter fraud detection, dynamic routing or live monitoring, real-time data can help you approve more good transactions, reduce declines and keep revenue flowing.
 Because in payment processing, timing is everything.

 Jonathan Corona has two decades of experience in the electronic payments processing industry.
 As chief operating officer of MobiusPay, he is responsible for day-to-day operations as well as reviewing and advising merchants on a multitude of compliance standards mandated by the card associations.